 Even though there is no way to avoid all breakdowns, some car repairs are much more costly than others.
 How can you avoid these wallet busters that might cost $5,000 or even more?
 Let’s find out.

-Pay for the high cost of repairs with an extended auto warranty.
+Pay for the high cost of repairs with an extended vehicle protection plan.
 Get a free quote from CARCHEX today.

 This is definitely one repair job you want to avoid.
 If you have to rebuild your engine, it might cost you up to $8,000.
 Even though this kind of problem is rare, it pays to know how to avoid complete engine breakdown.
 In almost every case, engine overheating is the cause of severe damage.
 This could happen if you let your coolant level fall on a hot day.
 A faulty water pump could lead to similar problems.

 Every once in awhile, pop the hood and check your coolant reservoir, especially in the summer.
 Also, get to know what the normal running temperature is for your car, and keep an eye on the temperature gauge.
 If you notice the temperature running high soon enough, you might avoid a blown engine.
 Without a manufacturer’s auto warranty or a CARCHEX Extended Vehicle Protection Plan, this would be catastrophic for any budget.